-Washington has three national parks, plus a number of national historic sites and other federally managed areas.
+There are three national parks in Washington, plus a number of national historic sites and other federally managed areas.

 Washington’s most iconic park, Mount Rainier, is family-friendly and easily accessible from Seattle.
-You’ll find plenty of options for day hikes and comfortable visitors’ centers — basically your no-hassle wilderness experience.
+You’ll find plenty of options for day hikes and comfortable visitors’ centers.
+It’s basically your no-hassle wilderness experience.
 (Related: Tips for a COVID-era family day trip to Mount Rainier.)

 North Cascades National Park is best suited for visitors up for challenging hikes.
 But what a payoff: sweeping vistas of the Cascade Mountains, Washington’s natural beauty at its best.

-And remember: All fourth-graders (and their families) are eligible to get a free national park pass, and it’s ridiculously easy to get.
+Also, all fourth-graders (and their families) are eligible to get a free national park pass, plus it’s ridiculously easy to get.